sanjay-rajjan/sanjay-rajjan/README.md

 📧 Email: sanjayrajjan7@gmail.com
-💻 Favorite Programming Language: JavaScript, Python, Java 📚 Areas of Interest: DataStructures, AI and DataScience 💼 Professional Experience: 3 years
+💻 Favorite Programming Language: JavaScript, Python, Java 📚 Areas of Interest: DataStructures, AI and DataScience 💼 Programming Experience: 4 years
-🎾 Hobbies: Chess, Coding, Tennis, Games
+🎾 Hobbies: Chess, Tennis and Games
 🔭 Currently working on my personal projects

-📜 About  me: I began learning  to code at the age of 12, and since then, I've evolved  into a front-end web developer with expertise in multiple JS  frameworks.
-My  interests lie in  exploring the  latest technologies  and their real-world applications, particularly in AI.
-I'm always keen to network with like-minded individuals in the tech community,  so feel free to reach out to  me anytime.
-Thank you  for visiting my profile!
+📜 About  me: Hello, I’m Sanjay Rajjan, a student at Prosper High School.
+I started learning computer programming in middle school through the Make.Hack.Build program at https://dospace.org/.
+I’m also a member of the varsity tennis team at PHS and enjoy playing and coaching chess in my free time.
+I founded the Chess Club at Prosper High School and established a non-profit organization called [Chess Together] to teach chess to kids and special children.
+I’ve coached over 50 kids through the PHS Chess Club and Chess Together Non-Profit organization.

 ```